-The dynamics presented here offers, for the first time, a rather straightforward example of how, within general relativity and without invoking higher-curvature corrections, it is possible to avoid both singularity and black-hole formation by employing the repulsive role of a de-Sitter solution.
-At the same time, while our work shows that gravastar formation is possible, future studies will have to determine whether this scenario will continue to be possible under more realistic assumptions, such as the use of more realistic equations of state for the collapsing matter, the nucleation of de-Sitter bubbles away from the center (potentially leading to a ``nestar'' solution~\cite{Jampolski2024}), or deviations from spherical symmetry.
-More importantly, additional studies will have to elucidate whether generic initial conditions in a gravitational collapse are more likey to lead to a gravastar or to a black hole.
+The dynamics presented here offers, for the first time, a rather straightforward example of how, remaining within general relativity and without invoking higher-curvature corrections, it is possible to avoid both singularity and black hole formation by employing the repulsive role of a de Sitter solution.
+At the same time, while our work shows that gravastar formation is possible, future studies will have to determine whether this scenario will continue to be possible under more realistic assumptions, such as the use of more realistic equations of state for the collapsing matter, the nucleation of de Sitter bubbles away from the center (potentially leading to a ``nestar'' solution~\cite{Jampolski2024}), or deviations from spherical symmetry that would lead to potential instabilities of the shell~\cite{Yang2023b}.
+More importantly, additional studies will have to elucidate whether generic initial conditions in a gravitational collapse are more likely to lead to a gravastar or to a black hole.